diffpy/diffpy.github.io/products/pdfgui.rst

 ============

-By downloading and using this software you are agreeing to the conditions specified in the :doc:`software license <pdfguilicense>`.
+By downloading and using this software you are agreeing to the conditions specified in the `software license <https://github.com/diffpy/diffpy.pdfgui/blob/main/LICENSE.rst>`__.

 PDFgui is distributed as a software package for `Anaconda Python <https://www.anaconda.com>`__.
 PDFgui is available